SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-08-fda-vrbpac-booster-policy.md

   - In the upper left plot, the cloud of orange points at the top is Omicron: Omicron stood out as having a _monster_ number of mutations, over and above the already-high mutation rate in SARS-CoV-2!
-- Finally, with admittedly scant data, they estimated a Poisson distribution for the probability of getting a new Omicron-like event every so many years.
+- Finally, with admittedly scant data, they estimated what appears to be a Poisson distribution for the probability of getting a new Omicron-like event every so many years.
 The median was 1.5 years, and the (possibly 95% probability?) credible upper limit was 10.5 years.
 So while there's a lot of uncertainty there, we should _plan for this happening again, every